Gittenburg/Attachments/README.md

 [Uploads need to be enabled](https://www.mediawiki.org/wiki/Manual:Configuring_file_uploads#Setting_uploads_on/off) and [subpages need to be enabled](https://www.mediawiki.org/wiki/Manual:LocalSettings.php#Enabling_subpages).

+Place the extension in your extensions directory and load it with `wfLoadExtension('Attachments');`.

 Then enable the extension for the desired namespaces, e.g:

 	$wgAttachmentsNamespaces[NS_MAIN] = true;